 Radiation Risks Associated With Diagnostic Imaging

 Population-based studies show that the use of diagnostic imaging has exploded over the past two decades, with one population-based study showing that the number of CT scans per 1000 adult patients nearly tripled between 1996 and 2010.
-More than 85 million CT scans were performed in the United States in 2011.
 This has led to a dramatic increase in ionizing radiation exposure to individual patients and the general population.
 While other imaging techniques also use radiation, CT is estimated to account for half of all medical radiation exposure, partly because more CT scans are being performed, but also because the radiation dose per scan has increased.
 Newer multidetector CT scanners produce much higher resolution images, which can aid in diagnosis, but also expose patients to 30%–50% more radiation than older scanners.
 Since ionizing radiation is a known carcinogen, it is likely that some patients who undergo CT scans with high doses of radiation, or patients who undergo many CT scans, will develop cancer as a result of the scans.
 Although work in this area remains controversial, one study estimated that as many as 1 in 80 young women who undergo a multiphase CT scan (repeated scanning before and after injection of a contrast dye) of the abdomen and pelvis will develop cancer later in life as a result.
 The expansion of interventional radiology and interventional cardiology has also increased the use of fluoroscopy, which involves significant potential radiation exposure for both patients and staff.

 Variability in radiation dose also plays a role in the increasing radiation exposure attributable to medical imaging.
 Radiation dose varies widely for different types of examinations and is operator- and facility-dependent as well.
 One study showed that even for the same type of CT examination, the radiation doses varied as much as 13-fold among different institutions and different technologists within the same institution.
 This variation often occurs due to failure to adjust radiation dosage based on body size.
 Many experts believe that adequate images can be obtained with doses at the lower end of the ranges, as seen in such studies.
 To the extent that this is true, observed doses at the higher end of the ranges contribute to excessive radiation exposure even when the CT scan is clinically indicated.
 Use of higher-than-recommended radiation dosages can also increase radiation exposure to staff, and failure to appropriately narrow the radiation beam or shield body parts that do not need to be imaged can result in unnecessary radiation exposure even when a scan is indicated.